martynling/vue-filter-control/README.md

  - Demo site
  - Localization
+ - Improved date input on Firefox and Safari
  - Extend operators to include use of NOT
  - Ability to use OR logic and nesting (currently only AND is supported as logic between filters)